SU-SWS/SU-IT-Services/README.txt

 * the module cannot be disabled using the UI
 * stops users from updating their uploads and /tmp directory
+* prevents users from choosing a Backup and Migrate destination outside of their Drupal directory

 For a full description of the module, visit the project page: https://github.com/SU-SWS/SU-IT-Services/